- Human echinococcosis is a parasitic disease caused by tapeworms of the genus Echinococcus.

 - Echinococcosis is often expensive and complicated to treat, and may require extensive surgery and/or prolonged drug therapy.

 - Prevention programmes involve deworming of dogs, improved slaughterhouse hygiene, and public education campaigns; vaccination of lambs is currently being evaluated as an additional intervention.

 - WHO is working towards the validation of effective cystic echinococcosis control strategies by 2020.

 Human echinococcosis is a zoonotic disease (a disease that is transmitted to humans from animals) that is caused by parasites, namely tapeworms of the genus Echinococcus.
-Echinococcosis occurs in four forms:
+Echinococcosis occurs in 4 forms:

 - cystic echinococcosis, also known as hydatid disease or hydatidosis, caused by infection with Echinococcus granulosus;

 - alveolar echinococcosis, caused by infection with E. multilocularis;

 - polycystic echinococcosis, caused by infection with E. vogeli; and

 - unicystic echinococcosis, caused by infection with E. oligarthrus.

 The two most important forms, which are of medical and public health relevance in humans, are cystic echinococcosis and alveolar echinococcosis.